+If you’re a parent, you probably want to know how to make your child successful in life.
 Success means different things to different people.
 But generally, it means accomplishment and getting positive results.

+Many factors contribute to a person’s achievement.
 But research finds that there are several common parenting qualities present in successful people’s early childhood.

 Here’s a list of things parents can do to create favorable conditions according to decades of scientific research.
 It’s not meant to be exhaustive, but it’s a good starting point for parents who want to raise successful children.

-1. Warm And Accepting Parent Or Caretaker
+1. Be A Warm, Responsive And Accepting Parent Or Caretaker

 Researcher arrived at one clear conclusion: